 Track PPC ROI

-This guide of How to Create Profitable PPC Campaigns wouldn't do much good if you're not able to track profits.
+This guide on How to Create Profitable PPC Campaigns wouldn't do much good if you're not able to track profits.
 Google Ads does have the functionality to show your ROAS (return on ad spend) but you need to send sales data back to Google Ads.

 How can you tell if your paid search strategy is working?
 You may have great click-through rates, but what about conversions?
 How much are you spending for each lead or sale?
-These are all important questions to be asking before investing in a new campaign.
+These are all important questions to be asked before investing in a new campaign.

 To calculate ROI, divide the total revenue by the total cost for that period.
 For example, if you spend $500 and get 10 sales ($1M), then your ROI would be 100%.
 If you spent $100 and got two sales ($200), then your ROI would be 50%.